paradiseduo/tcping/README.md

 # tcping

-Better than tcping installed by brew👍
+Better than tcping installed by Homebrew👍

 Written with Swift👍